RasenRhino/SimplifiedKleros/report.md

 ### 5.8 Security and Governance

 We have not performed a security audit on the simplified contracts.
 Additionally, the system currently lacks the liquid governance mechanism described in the whitepaper, meaning parameters like `minStake` or `alpha` cannot be adjusted by the community without redeploying the contract.
-Access-control–style checks (for example, “only jurors can vote/reveal”) and basic sanity constraints are validated by tests such as `testNonJurorCannotCommit`, `testNonJurorCannotReveal`, `testCannotCommitAfterDeadline`, and `testCannotDrawJurorsTwice`, but these are not a substitute for a full audit or on-chain governance.
+Access-control–style checks (for example, "only jurors can vote/reveal") and basic sanity constraints are validated by tests such as `testNonJurorCannotCommit`, `testNonJurorCannotReveal`, `testCannotCommitAfterDeadline`, and `testCannotDrawJurorsTwice`, but these are not a substitute for a full audit or on-chain governance.

+---

 ## 6. Challenges faced